No-Show, No Problem: How Therapists Prepare for Late Cancellations and No-Shows

 • Poor service from the staff

-Your client’s impressions of their visit to your practice is heavily influenced by the reception they get from the staff.
-Those that receive courteous service and a warm, friendly attitude are more likely to have a positive view of the practice and will be likely to return.
+Your client’s first impressions of their visit to your practice makes a big difference.
+It's also heavily influenced by the reception they get from the staff.
+Those that receive courteous service and a warm, friendly attitude are more likely to have a positive view of the practice.
+This will make them more likely to return.

 It’s also important to monitor a person’s no-show rate over time.
-If you see that a client consistently misses appointments on Wednesdays but never on Fridays, you can suggest that they book appointments on Fridays moving forward.
+Does your client consistently miss appointments on Wednesdays, but never on Fridays?
+You can suggest that they book appointments on Fridays moving forward.

-If a client has trouble keeping afternoon appointments but always arrives on time for morning ones, you can recommend coming in for morning appointments in the future.
-By looking for patterns in client behavior and adjusting to them, you can reduce the incidence of mishaps in scheduling.
+If a client always shows up late in the afternoon, you can recommend morning appointments in the future.
+It's all about looking at patterns in client behavior and adjusting to them.
+You can reduce the incidence of hiccups in scheduling.

 Join The Cooperative for More Tips To Reduce No-Shows for Therapy Sessions

-No-shows, late arrivals, and late cancellations are inevitable, and every mental health professional will experience this situation.
+No-shows, late arrivals, and late cancellations are inevitable.
+Every mental health professional will experience this situation.

 By implementing the measures we’ve shared in this article, you can decrease the frequency of these occurrences.
 As a result, you’ll have more time to support your clients and less of it spent wondering if they’ll show up on time, or at all.